 From Christleton Road or Tarvin Road: Come to the one way bit by the Bill Smith Motor Cycle Shop.
 Turn left down Sandy Lane and park as soon as you can - otherwise you'll get stuck on the dual carriageway into Chester.
 Walk back up Sandy Lane and cut through by the Mount Pub and onto Boughton.
 St Paul's is on your left.
 You'll come to the Campbell Hall just before the church (double red doors).

 I began doing yoga in my 30’s whilst living in Asia and it is definitely the best thing I ever did for myself.
-I qualified in the UK with Yoga Alliance and have their Senior Yoga Teacher qualification – but it is all the learning and teaching that I’ve done since that really counts.
+I qualified in the UK with Yoga Alliance Professionals and have their Senior Yoga Teacher qualification – but it is all the learning and teaching that I’ve done since that really counts.